Wedrix/watchtower/README.md

 ```

 5. The plugin function must be namespaced under `Wedrix\Watchtower\Plugin\AuthorizorPlugin`.
-6. The authorizor plugin function must throw an exception when the authorization fails.

 ## Root Authorizor Plugin

-The Root Authorizor plugin allows you to create authorization rules that apply for all node/collection types.
-The code snippet below is an example authorization applied to all results:
+The Root Authorizor plugin allows you to create authorizor rules that apply for all node/collection types.
+The code snippet below is an example root authorizor that is applied on all results:

 ```php
 <?php